Starbucks Korea CEO dismissed after backlash over controversial marketing campaign

 Takeaway

-Starbucks Korea's handling of the situation may influence its brand perception and customer loyalty in South Korea moving forward.
+Starbucks Korea's handling of the situation may influence its marketing strategies in the future.

 Pan-Arab news coverage spanning politics, business, sports, and regional affairs.